0xBV/0xBV/README.md

 ## 🎯 My Focus

-My educational journey and hands-on experience with a variety of cybersecurity tools reflect my commitment to continuous learning in the continually evolving cybersecurity field.
+My educational journey and hands-on experience with a variety of cybersecurity tools reflect my deep commitment to continuous learning in the ever evolving cybersecurity field.
 My unique perspective, blended with a proactive approach to in-depth, practical learning, fuels my growth as a technology professional.
 I strive to bring exceptional value to any team.

 ## ⚡About Me
 - 🛡️Currently focused on blue-team security, risk management, threat detection, and cloud security